-In general, the office is open 8:30 a.m. to 4:30 p.m.
+The center is now open to the public 8:30 a.m.-4:30 p.m.
 Tuesday through Saturday.
-Holidays are an exception.
+We are closed on Easter, Thanksgiving, Christmas and New Year's holidays.
 It is a good idea to call ahead unless you are planning a self-guided visit of the area.
 The property is gated and there is no vehicle access when the office is closed.
 Visitors may access walking trails from the parking lot daily from sunrise to sunset.

 The Fred Berry Conservation Education Center (FBCEC) on Crooked Creek is one of four Arkansas Game and Fish Conservation Education Centers.
 The 421 Ozark acres that comprise FBCEC lie in a 2.75 mile bend of Crooked Creek just above Kelley's access.
 The property, a former dairy farm, is now the site of a joint conservation education project between the Arkansas Game and Fish Foundation and the Arkansas Game and Fish Commission.
 A generous donation by retired Yellville-Summit school-teacher and counselor, Fred Berry, set the project in motion in 1999.
 Donations from Berry, and others, provided the land, education building, pavilion and other improvements.
 The center was opened and dedicated on June 17, 2005.

 Check the real time USGS water gauge at Kelley's Slab.